 Supporters and Partners

 Founded in 1991, PAGES was funded by the US and Swiss National Science Foundations until 2016.
 From 2017-2018, it was funded by the US National Science Foundation and the Swiss Academy of Sciences.
-From 2019, it is funded by the Swiss Academy of Sciences.
+From 2019, it has been funded by the Swiss Academy of Sciences and the Chinese Academy of Sciences.
 It is supported in-kind by the University of Bern, Switzerland.

 PAGES is a Global Research Network of the global sustainability science program Future Earth, and was previously a core project of the International Geosphere-Biosphere Programme (IGBP) until its closure at the end of 2015.
 PAGES also has a scientific partnership with the World Climate Research Programme (WCRP), WDS-Paleo, and the Inter-American Institute for Global Change Research (IAI).
 Read more ...